Vybavnag/Food_Vision_Project/README.md

-This is a summary of my Food Vision project for OpenAvenues.
+This is a summary of my Food Vision project.

 This is a Computer Vison project in TensorFlow that utilizes transfer learning and convulutional neural networks to perform food classification.